loginom/loginom-help-en-omegat/data/quick-start/first-scenario.md

 1. The main menu with the following buttons is located on the left: Menu, Packages, Navigation, [Files](../location_user_files.md), [Processes](../interface/processes-panel.md).
 2. The upper part displays tabs of the opened packages.
 It contains address line and navigation elements for packages and their parts.
 3. Desktop is located to the right of the main menu.
 It contains the left panel where working components, solution structure (packages and their parts), area of workflow construction and data visualization are displayed.
 4. The Processes panel is located in the lower part of the window.
-It is concealed by default but it is possibble to lock it.
+It is concealed by default, but it is possibble to lock it.

 ![Working Space of Studio.](./first-scenario-1.png)

-Upon package creation a user will see the Workflow Construction Area (6) and the Components panel (5) which contains the standard components provided by the platform (refer to Figure 2).
+Upon package creation, a user will see the Workflow Construction Area (6) and the Components panel (5) which contains the standard components provided by the platform (refer to Figure 2).

 ![The Workflow Construction Area and the Components Panel](./first-scenario-2.png)

-In the simplest case the workflow will import the data from the external sources or it will transform them and export (send to report).
+In the simplest case the workflow will import the data from the external sources, or it will transform them and export (send to report).
 Let's create a simple workflow that will form TOP10 of the best clients.

 The workflow will perform the following actions: